jasoneckert/LinuxTTT/12 - Session 10 Exercises – Troubleshooting and Performance.md

 # Troubleshooting
    * Open a Terminal on your Fedora Workstation virtual machine as root
    - `grep -i bluetooth /var/log/messages`
-   - `journalctl --since "08:00" | grep -i bluetooth` (Is the output the same?
+   - `journalctl --since -4hours | grep -i bluetooth` (Is the output the same?
 Experiment pasting some of these events into Google/AI)
-   - `journalctl -xe --unit bluetooth` (note the output is more readable, scroll right to read long lines)
+   - `journalctl --since -4hours -xe --unit bluetooth` (note the output is more readable, scroll right to read long lines)
    - `top` (press Shift+`M` to sort by memory to detect memory leaks, Shift+`P` to sort by CPU to detect rogues)
    - `systemd-analyze blame`
    - `df -i` (is the inode table near its limit for the root filesystem?)